elpuripro525/spicetify-library-pin-collapsed/README.md

 4. To unpin, right-click the item → **❌ Unpin from collapsed view**

 ## Notes
 - Compatible with any Spicetify theme
-- If a Spotify update breaks the extension, please open an issue